vistamedia/socialmeta/README.md

 ### Manual article override
 What makes this extension different from other implementations is precisely THIS feature.
 Socialmeta gives you the ability to override the automatic meta creation by your own input for each article.
 It gives the author/publisher a total flexibility on the way his content will be rendered on the social networks.

 This is how it looks in the Joomla! article view.
 ![screenshot of the article view](https://dl.dropboxusercontent.com/u/11260729/socialmeta/socialmeta-article-form.jpg) Figure 3

+(explanations coming soon)

 ## Sites with multiple authors
 > NOTE: